garrandall/popular-music-data/tracks/how-do-you-feel-the-morning-after-millie-jackson.md

 You'll be confessing
 So you can't apologize

-Ooh, it hurts me so
+Oh, it hurts me so
 To know that I'm
 The one to suffer
 To know that I